 Widespread poverty will not be eradicated unless the capacity of the world’s least developed countries (LDCs) to utilise science, technology and innovation is rapidly scaled up.
 Improving access, knowledge and skills in this area will also help to remove daunting structural constraints, unleashing the potential for sustained growth and achievement of the Sustainable Development Goals, which stand to benefit over a billion people living in these countries.

 Building such capacities alone will not be enough, access to much needed technologies is also key.
-Dedicated and coordinated actions on these two fronts can help set least developed countries on a positive cycle of high growth, sustained social progress, robust resilience against natural and human-induced disasters and beneficial integration into the world economy>
+Dedicated and coordinated actions on these two fronts can help set LDCs on a positive cycle of high growth, sustained social progress, robust resilience against natural and human-induced disasters and beneficial integration into the world economy.

-Although least developed countries face important development challenges in science, technology and innovation, they also have one major advantage.
+Although LDCs face important development challenges in science, technology and innovation, they also have one major advantage.
 These countries are latecomers to the field and as such, they do not have to invent everything they need.